saurabhp75/saurabhp75.github.io/_notes/javascript.md

 })()

 ### JS Arrays
-- arrays can be nested, in that case it'll have multiple indexes to access an item.
+- Arrays can be nested, in that case it'll have multiple indexes to access an item.
 - var arr1 = []
 - var arr2 = new Array()
 - array can hold non homogeneous data